Soltero (musician)

-Soltero is the musical project of songwriter Tim Howard.
-Howard started performing as Soltero while living in Boston.
-He currently resides in Brooklyn, NY.
+Soltero is a band originally from Boston, and now based in Berlin, Germany.

 Production history

-Howard started playing music while attending Wesleyan as a film major in the late 1990s.

-Soltero has had several incarnations, including a five-piece band (with trumpet and Rhodes piano) and a four-piece band, as well as solo and duo acoustic lineups.
+Soltero is fronted by songwriter Tim Howard.
+The project has had several incarnations, including a five-piece band (with trumpet and Rhodes piano) and a four-piece band, as well as solo and duo acoustic lineups.
 The first full-length Soltero album, entitled Science Will Figure You Out, was recorded with members of the Mobius Band and self-released in August 2001.
 April 2003 saw the release of Defrocked and Kicking the Habit on Handsome Records.
 The Tongues You Have Tied. an album recorded winter 2003/04 on reel-to-reel 8-track, was put out on Three Ring Records in June 2004.
-Soltero's 2005 album, Hell Train, was the first to prominently feature his live band of three years.
+Soltero's 2005 album, Hell Train, was the first to prominently feature Howard's live band of three years.
 It was first self-released in March, and then released more widely by Three Ring Records in November 2005.
 Soltero's fifth record, You're No Dream, found Howard returning to the solo recording dynamic of earlier work.
 Recorded in Philadelphia using an array of borrowed instruments, the album was released in 2008.
-The band's sixth album, 1943, was recorded at Junxt Studio in Brooklyn and was selected by French production company Microcultures as a featured project for release in late 2011.
+The band's sixth album, 1943, was recorded at Junxt Studio in Brooklyn and released by French production company Microcultures in late 2011.
+The following album, Jamming the Gaydar, was recorded at home in Brooklyn, NY, by Howard, and released in 2013.
+It was then followed by 2017's Western Medicine Blues, also recorded in Brooklyn, and 2025's Staying Alive, the first album since Howard's move to Berlin, which featured bassist Patti Vacek and drummer Ludwig Kreuzer.

-Career history

-Tim Howard graduated from Wesleyan University CT in 2000.
-During a trip through Latin America in 2009, he decided to pursue a career in public radio.
-He applied for an internship at Radiolab and began working there in part because producer Lulu Miller was a fan of his music.
-Howard currently works for the Gimlet Media podcast Reply All and continues to write and record music in his spare time.
-Sometimes Howard's two careers overlap, like when Soltero's cover of Creedence Clearwater Revival's "Green River" was used in Radiolab's 2012 "Colors" episode.